sreeharinittur/BriefBird/README.md

 # BriefBird
-A text summarization web app.
+A text summarization web app built using BART model.